DanielTakeshi/Paper_Notes/reinforcement_learning/Multi-Level_Discovery_of_Deep_Options.md

 **Could I implement this?**

+- Update: I know how the EG update works at the lowest level now, since I derived the math.
+Now to blog about it. :-)
-- Almost there ... still slightly confused on multiple (more than two) hierarchies and how to do normal RL and then augment it with options after a certain point.
-But I will work on the GridWorld stuff soon^TM.
+- Almost there ... still slightly confused on (a) how to augment it with options after a certain point, but I will work on the GridWorld stuff soon^TM, and (b) how does the Baum-Welch update works?
+(I know B-W but I forgot it.)

 **Possible drawbacks?**